 General

-Except as agreed otherwise in writing, First Gas will ensure that all Delivery Points, including Additional Delivery Points, comply with Schedules One and Two.
+Except as agreed otherwise in writing, First Gas will ensure that all Delivery Points and Additional Delivery Points comply with Schedules One and Two.

 First Gas will provide the Interconnected Party with a copy of its maintenance records for any Delivery Point on request (but not more than once per year).